nfline/pythonProject/README.md

 ## Overview

-NetSecTools is a professional toolkit for network security engineers, focusing on cloud security, traffic analysis, automated monitoring, and security policy management.
-It integrates with Azure, ExtraHop, ThousandEyes, and WAF platforms, providing end-to-end automation and visibility.
+NetSecTools demonstrates professional-grade network security automation capabilities, showcasing expertise in cloud security, traffic analysis, monitoring, and security policy management.
+This toolkit integrates with enterprise platforms such as Azure, ExtraHop, ThousandEyes, and WAF systems to deliver end-to-end automation solutions for security operations teams.

 ---